 Risk Pooling: The alliance continues to create a regional impact that delivers at a local level, complementing the efforts of every partner while mitigating individual risk to any one utility or organization.

-Long-term Orientation: The alliance’s long-term focus identifies and develops emerging technologies that allow investment in riskier, long-term energy efficiency initiatives not typically undertaken by individual utilities.
+Long-term Orientation: Though the alliance identifies and acts on short-term opportunities that emerge in the market, the alliance’s long-term focus identifies and develops emerging technologies that allow investment in riskier, long-term energy efficiency initiatives not typically undertaken by individual utilities.
 It also enables and strengthens partnerships with manufacturers, distributors, retailers and trade allies.

 The alliance represents a unique mix of competencies and capabilities that has proven to move markets for efficiency, creating a collective impact that exceeds what any one organization could accomplish alone.
 The alliance will utilize these skills and key competencies in implementing the seven strategies that are part of its portfolio and business operations approach, for both electric and natural gas.
 Those two portfolios are detailed separately in the following sections.